harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 ---
 ## Additional Resources:

+In summary, this paper discussed genome organization, the Hi-C workflow, and the basics of Hi-C Data Analysis.
+A visual overview of these topics and their relation to each other can be seen below.

 <img src="images/summary.png" width="260" height="300" />

 ###### Image Source [[19]](#nuclear-compartments-genome-folding-and-enhancer-promoter-communication-international-review-of-cell-and-molecular-biology-315183-244)

 &nbsp;

-These resources provide more detail about different aspects of Hi-C, and are valuable in gaining a more in depth understanding of the technology than can be covered in this report.
+In addition, these resources provide more detail about different aspects of Hi-C, and are valuable in gaining a more in depth understanding of the technology than can be covered in this report.

 - [Overview of Hi-C](https://github.com/hms-dbmi/hic-data-analysis-bootcamp/blob/master/HiC-Protocol.pdf) from Harvard Medical School.
 - [Introduction to Hi-C](https://www.youtube.com/watch?v=Hk5ixO7Tb24&t=800s) from STAT 115 at Harvard University.